pmickus/ocp-rails-sandbox/README.md

 Some considerations:

--- Write some basic tests for the Author#trending method.
+-- Write some basic tests for the Author.trending scope.
 What conditions or edge cases might you use to ensure it's working correctly?

--- Can you optimize this #trending query?
+-- Can you optimize this .trending query?
 How might you do this while maintaining legible Arel?

--- Can you make a .trending scope for the Author model, such that further queries (Author.trending.etcetera) can be built off of it?

 =================